-The Organization for Economic Cooperation and Development (OECD) is made up of industrialized nations which host the majority of corporations and export credit agencies that finance and guarantee projects around the world.
-The OECD Guidelines for Multinational Enterprises are guidelines for corporations operating in and from OECD countries, and include standards on human rights, labor, and the environment.
+The Organization for Economic Cooperation and Development (OECD) membership of industrialized nations host the majority of corporations and export credit agencies that finance and guarantee projects around the world.
+The OECD Guidelines for Multinational Enterprises are guidelines for corporations operating in and from OECD countries and include standards on human rights, labor, and the environment.

 A complaint can be filed with the NCP in the country where the conduct occurred or where the corporation is headquartered.
-Generally, NCPs follow overall procedures by the OECD but each NCP may have adopted different and more specific procedural rules.
+Typically, NCPs follow general procedures outlined by the OECD, but each NCP may also adopt different or more specific procedural rules.

-The mediation process is entirely voluntary and at its conclusion or termination the NCP will issue a statement and make the results publicly available.
+The mediation process is entirely voluntary, and upon its conclusion or termination the NCP will issue a statement and make the results publicly available.
 The NCP statement may also include recommendations on the implementation of the Guidelines as appropriate.